 What?
 Taking a nap can help me memorize my lines?

-Well, yes and no. Sleeping with your script under your pillow isn’t going to magically put the words in your head, but there is strong evidence that taking a nap can help with information processing and memorization.
+Well, yes and no. Sleeping with your script under your pillow won’t instantly improve your memory.
+However, taking a nap can enhance your ability to process and remember information.

 Research shows that taking a nap after reading something can help cement it in your brain, because you’re allowing your brain time to move the information from short-term memory to long-term recall.
 Going for a walk can have the same effect, and exercising is also helpful for memorization.